 For all questions in relation to adding liquor to your event, please contact the Office of Liquor, Gaming and Racing (OLGR) on:

 If you are planning on supplying liquor on public land, an Alcohol, Safety and Event Management Plan must be completed and submitted.
-Please note, it may take up to 31 days to process any liquor application (21 days for a Community Liquor Permit / 28 Days for a Commercial Public Event Permit for OLGR and 10 days for City of Gold Coast).
+Please note, it may take up to 38 business days to process any liquor application (21 days for a Community Liquor Permit / 28 Days for a Commercial Public Event Permit for OLGR and 10 days for the City of Gold Coast).
 You are able to submit applications to OLGR for assessment and to City of Gold Coast for endorsement, at the same time.

 You should also contact your local police station to discuss the inclusion of liquor at your event and to ensure your event patrons benefit from a successful and safe event.